coolbreeze413/qorc-onion-apps/qorc_helloworldfpga/README.rst

 Command Line Usage
 ~~~~~~~~~~~~~~~~~~

-:code:`Note: all the commands below are run from the root of this directory.`
+:code:`note: all the commands below are run from the root of this directory.`

 Initialize Environment
 **********************